WILDPHOTOS

 There is more water than land on our planet yet for many our oceans, freshwater lakes and rivers and wetlands, that liminal space in between, are an enduring mystery.
 However, these ecosystems are critical to the overall health of the planet.
 Home to myriad species and a source of joy and sustenance for millions we need to understand the state of our waterways.

-Photographers Justin Gilligan, Shane Gross and Tony Wu will share their experiences across multiple environments from coral reefs to vernal pools to open oceans.
+Photographers Justin Gilligan, Shane Gross and Tony Wu shared their experiences across multiple environments from coral reefs to vernal pools to open oceans.
 All creatures, tadpoles to whales, are connected under the surface.

 Charlie Hamilton James: